English novel: Contemporary novelists

-Monica Ali came to promenince in 2003 with the acclaimed novel Brick Lane.
-A chronicler of everyday life in multicultural Britain, Ali was hailed by critics and awarded several awards for the novel including the Man Booker Prize for Fiction.
+Monica Ali came to prominence in 2003 with the acclaimed novel Brick Lane.
+A chronicler of everyday life in multicultural Britain, Ali was hailed by critics and awarded several awards for the novel including being shortlisted for the Man Booker Prize for Fiction.

 One of the more ambitious novelists to emerge in contemporary English literature is David Mitchell whose far-reaching novel Cloud Atlas (2004) spans from the 19th century into the future.

 In the early 21st century an outstanding concern with historical fiction has been noted.
 Hilary Mantel (1952-2022) had success with the critically acclaimed historical novel Wolf Hall (2009).

 Survey

 In 2003 the BBC carried out a UK survey entitled The Big Read in order to find the "nation's best-loved novel" of all time, with works by English novelists Tolkien, Austen, Pullman, Adams and Rowling making up the top five on the list.